rust-lang/rust/guide.md

 An important property of the Rust language is that each file can be parsed in isolation.
 Unlike, say, `C++`, an `include` can't change the meaning of the syntax.
-For this reason, Rust analyzer can build a syntax tree for each "source file", which could then be reused by several semantic models if this file happens to be a part of several crates.
+For this reason, rust-analyzer can build a syntax tree for each "source file", which could then be reused by several semantic models if this file happens to be a part of several crates.

-Rust analyzer uses a similar representation of syntax trees to that of `Roslyn` and Swift's new [libsyntax].
+Rust-analyzer uses a similar representation of syntax trees to that of `Roslyn` and Swift's new [libsyntax].
 Swift's docs give an excellent overview of the approach, so I skip this part here and instead outline the main characteristics of the syntax trees: